gracelang/language/languageSpec/spec.md

 ```

 As a consequence of the above rules, methods `max(a, b, c)` and
-`max(a, b)` have different canonical names and are therefore treated
+`max(a, b)` have different canonical names and are therefore
-as distinct methods.
+distinct methods.
 In other words, Grace allows "overloading by
 arity".
 (Grace does _not_ allow overloading by type).

 ### Parameters